 2. Use Distilled or Boiled Water or Water Substitutes

 Water-based recipes include those with hydrosols, aloe vera gel, witch hazel extract, tea or water infusions, and vegetable glycerine.
-Making sure you use distilled water or boil your water and allow it to cool prior to including it in recipes can help eliminate possible contaminants.
+Make sure you use distilled water or boil your water and allow it to cool prior to including it in recipes, as doing so can help eliminate possible contaminants.

 While antioxidants are not considered actual preservatives by purists, they do help to slow the oxidation in vulnerable ingredients.
 Oxidation is what happens when exposure to air or oxygen starts to compromise the oils or other ingredients.
 Vitamin E oil and rosemary antioxidant oil are good examples of natural stabilizers.
 We will often include these in homemade serums, massage oils, and lip gloss recipes to help preserve the integrity of the finished product.
 They are best added after the oil base has been mixed together with melted waxes and butters.
 Be careful not to heat these directly.